Omar Dominguez

 The marginal cost of a bigger life is lower than you think

-I grew up around the machines in my father's shop in Mexico, and today I am an engineer building a company at MIT called AgentsArmy.
-This is the story of how one quietly led to the other
+I grew up around the machines in my father's shop in Mexico, and years later I came to MIT to build my own.
+This is the short version of how the first quietly led to the second.

 Scroll

-Omar at 13 looking up at his father's first CNC machine
+Omar at thirteen looking up at his father's first computer controlled machine

 The marginal cost of a bigger life is lower than you think